Category Archives: History

 Marx’s criticism of the isolation of rural life then had to do with the antithesis of town and country under capitalism as expressed throughout his work.
 See also John Bellamy Foster, Marx’s Ecology (New York: Monthly Review Press), pp. 137-38.

 This is fascinating.
 This point serves as an excellent support of Exchange Value‘s essay regarding misquotations of Marx by prominent business magazines in order to make him seem like he celebrates the bourgeoisie.
 As well, this quotation is apparently “often used by Greens to mischaracterize [Marx & Engels] as relentless modernizers.”
-Retranslating the sentence gives it an intriguingly collectivist resonance, and I urge Marxists and non-Marxists alike to readjust their conceptions of Marx accordingly.
+Retranslating the sentence gives it an intriguingly collectivist resonance, making it worthwhile for Marxists and non-Marxists alike to readjust their views of Marx accordingly.